Aguycodes/Aguycodes/README.md

 - 👋 Hi, I’m @Aguycodes
-- 👀 I’m interested in webdev
+- 👀 I’m interested in web and game development
-- 🌱 I’m currently learning webdev
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me aguycodes25@gmail.com

 <!---